 The time may yet come when we shall have to maintain our supremacy in the Bay of Bengal, and dispute on its eastern coasts the advancing wave of French conquest.
-The time must soon come when in the Bay we shall have something more worthy of the name of a fleet than our wretched Indian marine.
+The time must soon come when in the Bay we shall have something more worthy of in the Bay we shall have something more worthy of the name of a fleet than our wretched Indian marine.
 The harbours of the Andamans and the Nicobars will then be of value to the empire.
-Butthey are certainly now of value as the repositories of a trade that will yet rival that of Borneo and Penang.
+Butthey are certainly now of value as the reposi-tories of a trade that will yet rival that of Borneo and Penang.
 The only mode by which at first to clear their surface, and tap the wealth of their virgin soil, is largely to introduce convict labour.
-The Straits Settlements have obtained that position which will lead them gladly to dispense with the off-scourings of our Indian population.
+The Straits Settlements have obtained that position which will lead them gladly to dispense with the off-scourings of our Indian popula-tion.
 Let the Nicobars and the Andamans be the great penal settlement of India.
-The four Andamans have an area of nearly 2,500 square miles, and not a few good harbours.
-A new establishment might at once be formed at Port Mouat on the east coast, which is only two miles distant from Port Blair, and both settlements could gradually work up the South Andaman to Port Campbell.
+The four Anda-mans have an area of nearly 2,500 square miles, and not a few good harbours.
+A new establishment might at once be formed at Port Mouat on the east coast, which is only two miles distant from Port Blair, and both settlements could gradually work up the South Andamau to Port Campbell.
 The two Cocos, thirty miles to the north, afford the safest anchorage in the Bay, with their fine sandy beach and position sheltered from the south-west swell.
-The Nicobars have their coasts fringed with industrious Malay settlers, before whom the Negrillo aborigines have retired into the interior.
+The Nicobars have their coasts fringed with indus-trious Malay settlers, before whom the Negrillo aborigines have retired into the interior.
 The soil, the climate, the products of all these islands are those of Penang.
 Even Barren Island, with its slumberingly active volcano, may yet be valued for its sulphur.
-All that they want is cultivators, and in their present state the best cultivators would be life-convicts.
+All that they want is cultivators, and in their present state the best cultivators would be life-convicts. the name of a fleet than our wretched Indian life-convicts.